EndlessGo/MyLeetCode/TopInterviewQuestions.md

 Explanation: The square root of 8 is 2.82842..., and since
              the decimal part is truncated, 2 is returned.
 ```

+Hide Hint 1:

+ Try exploring all integers.
+(Credits: @annujoshi)

+Hide Hint 2:

+ Use the sorted property of integers to reduced the search space.
+(Credits: @annujoshi)

 **Solution:**